Skip to content

 Content is the heart of any successful social media strategy for small businesses

-Key is creating content that provides value whilst showcasing your personality and expertise
+Key is content that provides value while showing your personality and expertise

-Approach builds trust and keeps your audience engaged rather than feeling constantly sold to
+Builds trust and keeps your audience engaged, not constantly sold to

 Building Community, Not Just Followers

-Whilst follower count might stroke your ego, engagement and community building drive real business results.
-Focus on creating genuine connections with your audience.
+Follower count might stroke your ego.
+Engagement and community building drive real business results, though.
+Focus on genuine connections with your audience.

-Use social media to provide excellent customer service.
-Many customers now expect to be able to reach businesses through social channels, so ensure you're monitoring and responding to enquiries consistently.
+Use social media for excellent customer service.
+Many customers now expect to reach businesses through social channels.
+So monitor and respond to enquiries consistently.

-Create conversations by asking questions, running polls, or encouraging followers to share their experiences.
-The more people engage with your content, the more likely social media algorithms are to show it to others.
+Start conversations.
+Ask questions, run polls, or invite followers to share their experiences.
+The more people engage with your content, the more the algorithms show it to others.

 Leveraging Local SEO and Hashtags